⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Does tirzepatide cause hair loss?

-Hair loss (alopecia) has been reported in some tirzepatide users, particularly those experiencing rapid weight loss.
-In most cases, this is telogen effluvium — a temporary form of hair shedding triggered by physiological stress, including significant caloric restriction and rapid weight loss.
-Hair typically regrows as weight stabilizes.
-Ensuring adequate protein intake and nutritional support during weight loss may help minimize hair loss.
+Hair loss (alopecia) has been reported in some tirzepatide users, very those experiencing rapid weight loss.
+In most cases, this is telogen effluvium — a temporary form of hair shedding triggered by natural stress, including major caloric restriction and rapid weight loss.
+Hair often regrows as weight stabilizes.
+Ensuring enough protein intake and nutritional support during weight loss may help minimize hair loss.

 How long does it take for tirzepatide to work?

 Most patients notice appetite suppression within the first 1 to 2 weeks.
-Measurable weight loss typically begins within the first 4 weeks, with the most significant results seen over 6 to 18 months of continuous treatment.
-Blood sugar improvements in diabetic patients are often seen within the first few weeks of reaching a therapeutic dose (5 mg or higher).
+Measurable weight loss often begins within the first 4 weeks, with the most major results seen over 6 to 18 months of continuous treatment.
+Blood sugar gains in diabetic patients are often seen within the first few weeks of reaching a treatment dose (5 mg or higher).

 What is the difference between semaglutide and tirzepatide?